jaknu/registryfront/readme.md

   - `description`: Description of the registry to display below the header.
 HTML is supported.
 By default, no description is shown.
   - `showRemove`: Boolean indicating whether or not a remove button should be shown for each manifest.
 By default, no button is shown.
 See also [the docker documentation on registry configuration](https://docs.docker.com/registry/configuration/#delete).
   - `repositoryColors`: Map of colors to use for the headers of repository panels.
 Keys should be regular expressions matched against repository names and values should be color values understood by CSS.
-See below for an example.

 For example a `config.json` used for a registry shared by two teams could look like this: